atulkakrana/helper.github/README.md

 ### Files

-1. prepro.py [Python3 based processing script.]
+1. prepro.py        :[Python3 based processing script]
-2. prepro.set [configuration file to run prepro.py.
+2. prepro.set       :[configuration file to run prepro.py.
 Default settings are set to run single end FASTQ file]
-3. TruSeq-PE.fa [Paired end adapters in FASTA]
+3. TruSeq-PE.fa     :[Paired end adapters in FASTA]
-4. TruSeq-SE.fa [Single end adapters in FASTA]
+4. TruSeq-SE.fa     :[Single end adapters in FASTA]
-5. cleanFasta.py [Not used - Cleans the FASTA file header, trunchates the header till first whitespace and pipe and removes whitelines.
-USAGE: python3 cleanFasta.py FASTAFILE]
+5. cleanFasta.py    :[Optional, Cleans the FASTA file header | USAGE: python3 cleanFasta.py FASTAFILE]
 6. README.txt

           ---------------------------------

 ### How to use script for pre-processing Illumina seqeuncing libraries

-1. READ INSTALL mentioned below to install 3rd party tools.
+1. READ INSTALL section below to install necessary packages
+2. make a folder for pre-processing.
+Lets call it PREPROCESS for this readme.
-2. Put all FASTQ files inside downloaded PREPROCESS folder.
+3. Put all your FASTQ files inside this PREPROCESS folder
-3. Put adapter.fa inside the same folder as above.
-[Please see adapter settings in "prepro.set", if you use your own adapter sequences.]
+4. Put adapter.fa inside the same folder [Please see adapter settings in "prepro.set", if you use your own adapter sequences]
-4. Put genome inside the same folder as above.
-[Please see genoFile settings in "prepro.set"]
+5. Put genome FASTA inside the same folder, this will be used to map the reads and provide charts [Please see genoFile settings in "prepro.set"]
+6. Add your library filenames to prepro.set file.
+These are added as comma-separted list against '@libs' parameter [see examples below]
-5. Configure "prepro.set" with your settings.
-[Default settings are good to generate TAG COUNT files from single end FASTQ files.]
+7. Configure "prepro.set" with additional setting that suits your analysis [Default settings are good to generate TAG COUNT files from single end FASTQ files]
-6. Finally, go the PREPROCESS folder and run the script using command: USAGE "python3 prepro.py"
+8. Finally, run the pre-processing script using command: python3 prepro.py

 ### Output